fasteerjs/fasteer/README.md

   .catch(error => console.log(error))
 ```

 And that is all!
-You can even hook Fasteer to an existing Fastify instance
+You can even hook Fasteer to an existing Fastify instance.

 ```ts
 import { hookFastify } from "@fasteerjs/fasteer"